sean-gordon/Investec-ActualBudget/README.md

 *   **Category Synchronisation**: Define your master category list in the Settings UI.
 The system ensures these groups and categories exist in your budget.
 *   **Smart Deduplication**: Prevents duplicate transactions even if run multiple times a day.
 *   **Transactions Only**: This tool merges transactions into your existing budget; it does not overwrite existing transaction data.
+*   **Auto-Update System**: Easily update to the latest version directly from the dashboard with a single click.

 ---